dev-jatin-mehra/Heart_Disease_Prediction/README.md

 2. Once the Streamlit app is running, you will see a web interface where you can input the necessary data for heart disease prediction.

-3. Fill in the required information and click on the "Predict" button to get the prediction result.
+3. Fill in the required information and click on the button to get the prediction result.

 ## Contributing